stickster/pulsecaster/README.md

 Thanks also to Jürgen Geuter for helping me understand distutils and contributing some fixes.

+## Requirements

+PulseCaster has been updated to require Python 3.
+It will no longer run on Python 2.
+If you must use Python 2, please use a release prior to version 0.9.

 ## Instructions

 If you are looking at the source, 'cd' to the top of this project and